shaniranasinghe/shaniranasinghe/README.md

 ## Who am I?

-## I'm a tech enthusiast who would like to explore new technologies, not
+I'm a tech enthusiast who would like to explore new technologies, not

+## My status